bespinian/blog/content/posts/run-docker-registry-on-cloud-foundry.md

 ## Create Redis Cache

 This step is optional.
-If you omit it though, you'll have to remove all the Redis related stuff from the files described in the steps afterwards.
+If you omit it, though, you'll have to remove all the Redis related stuff from the files described in the steps afterwards.

 To improve the performance of our registry, we can add a [Redis](https://redis.io/) cache.
 First create one in Cloud Foundry: